hpparvi/spright/README.md

 # Spright

 Spright (/spraɪt/; Parviainen, Luque, and Palle, submitted to MNRAS) is a fast Bayesian radius-density-mass relation for small planets.
+The package offers methods to predict planetary masses, densities, RV semi-amplitudes from an estimate of the planet's radius, or planetary radii given an estimate of the planet's mass.

 ![relation_maps](notebooks/f00_relation_maps.svg)